b-lukaszuk/BS_wJ_eng/contents/pascals_triangle.md

 ```

 The above indicates how many pairs of 2 people out of 3 candidates can we get
-(e.g in order to play doubles in tennis).
+(e.g. in order to play doubles in tennis).

 ## Solution {#sec:pascals_triangle_solution}